Flin Flon: Municipal

 The operations of the City of Flin Flon are administered by the city council, whose members set the policies.
 The city council consists of a mayor and six councillors who are elected and serve a term of four years.
 The current council was elected on October 24, 2018, and consists of the following members:

 Provincial

 Flin Flon is in the southwest corner of the Manitoba provincial electoral district of the same name, and is the only urban centre within the district.
-The current Member of the Legislative Assembly is NDP Tom Lindsey, who was re-elected in the 2019 election.
+The current Member of the Legislative Assembly (MLA) is Tom Lindsey of the NDP.
+He has served in the Legislative Assembly of Manitoba since 2016.

 The Saskatchewan portion of Flin Flon is in the electoral district of Cumberland.
-It is represented by Doyle Vermette of the NDP.
+This district's current MLA is Jordan McPhail of the NDP.
+He has served in the Legislative Assembly of Saskatchewan since 2024.

 Federal

-Flin Flon, Manitoba, is in the federal riding of Churchill-Keewatinook Aski.
-The current Member of Parliament (MP) is NDP member Niki Ashton.
+The Manitoba portion of Flin Flon is in the federal riding of Churchill—Keewatinook Aski, whose current Member of Parliament (MP) is Lib member Rebecca Chartrand.
+She has served in the House of Commons of Canada since 2025.

-The Saskatchewan portion of Flin Flon is in the electoral district of Desnethé—Missinippi—Churchill River, whose current MP is CPC member Gary Vidal.
+The Saskatchewan portion of Flin Flon is in the electoral district of Desnethé—Missinippi—Churchill River, whose current MP is Lib member Buckley Belanger.
+He has served in the House of Commons since 2025.